Dismissal is a permanent separation from the university without the right to reapply. Dismissed students may not be present on university property.

 - Once your dismissal has been processed, you may not enter any Ohio State campus, facility, grounds, or sponsored event without the express permission of Student Conduct or the Vice President for Student Life.
 Permissions are granted on a limited basis.
 Attending a scheduled appointment with a Student Conduct staff member does not require the Vice President’s approval.

 - All other requests should be directed to Dr. Javaune Adams-Gaston, Vice President for Student Life.

-- To request permission to enter any Ohio State campus, facility, grounds, or sponsored event, send an email to Dr. Adams-Gaston and Doug Koyle, Assistant Vice President for Student Life:
+- To request permission to enter any Ohio State campus, facility, grounds, or sponsored event, send an email to Dr. Adams-Gaston and Matt Couch, Associate Dean of Students, Student Life:

 - Your presence on campus without express permission may result in your arrest for trespassing.

 - Dismissal is permanently noted on your academic transcript.